digital-asset/cn-quickstart/README.md

 - **stop-application**: Like `stop`, but leaves the observability services running.
 - **restart**: Re-runs the application services by stopping and then starting it again.
 - **build**: Builds frontend, Daml model, and backend.
-- **console-app-provider**: Starts the Canton console using Docker, connected to the running app provider ledger.
+- **compose-config**: Displays the finalized configuration for each service initiated by the `make start` command.
+Please note that dynamic environment variables, such as `APP_PROVIDER_PARTY`, which are resolved at runtime, are not included in this output.
-- **console-app-user**: Starts the Canton console using Docker, connected to the running app user ledger.
+- **canton-console**: Starts the Canton console using Docker, connected to the running app provider, app-user, sv ledgers.
 - **shell**: Starts Daml Shell using Docker, connected to the running application PQS database.
 - **status**: Shows the status of Docker containers.
+- **capture-logs**: Consumes Docker events and starts capturing logs to `/logs` directory for each service when `start` Docker event is observed.
+Ideal for diagnostic purposes.
 - **logs**: Shows logs of Docker containers.
 - **tail**: Tails logs of Docker containers in real-time.
 - **clean**: Cleans the build artifacts.